Wasserstraßen- und Schifffahrtsamt: Waterways

 The Administration operates a fleet of about a dozen icebreakers.
 The newest, the Keiler, was delivered in December 2011.
 Their oldest existing icebreaker, the Steinbock, was commissioned in 1935.
 The Keiler, and another new vessel, the Kietz, are 33.21 m long and 8.45 m wide, with a draft of 1.4 m.
 They are diesel powered, with engines that produce 1100 hp.
 They cost 5 million Euros each.
 Other vessels include the Widder, Stier and the Wisent.

 Inland navigation

-According to the law on the tasks of the federal government in the field of inland navigation, the waterways and shipping offices perform the following sovereign tasks:
+The law gives the waterways and shipping offices the following tasks in inland navigation: